TEMPERAMENTS XXIII: Neidhardt’s “für eine große Stadt” 1724Entire Contents Copyright © 2017 CBH

 10. Now retune e' to its final position to form a slightly narrow fifth above a.
 Drop down an octave to e and confirm e–b is also slightly narrow, although only temporarily.

-12. Two more pitches to retune, and you are done: Lower your f until it makes a perfect fifth with middle c', and tune up an octave to f'.
+12. Two more pitches to retune, and you are done: Lower your f until it makes a pure fifth with middle c', and tune up an octave to f'.
 Finally, lower your b♭ to place it between e♭ and f' so that both fifths are slightly narrow.
 The fifth e♭–b♭ will only beat about once every two seconds.

 Check and determine you have everything in the right place: For practical purposes in these types of temperaments, the proportion and location of the various-sized fifths is more important than absolute mathematical precision.
 There are three sixth-comma narrow fifths g–d', c'–g' & d'–a' and six twelfth-comma narrow fifths e♭–b♭, f♯–c♯', a–e', b♭–f', b–f♯' & c♯'–g♯'.
 (I’ve listed these in ascending order within both groups to help you hear the increasing beat speeds as you rise in pitch.)
 And don’t forget the three pure fifths e–b, f–c', a♭–e♭'!